Five tips to help you find the best dating site

-If you’re on a site that appeals to a broad range of people, but you have specific tastes (say you want to meet Hispanic singles or practicing Catholics), then you’ll probably find it tough to find ‘the one’.
+If you’re on a site that appeals to a broad range of people, but you have specific tastes (say you want to meet Hispanic singles, practicing Catholics or animal lovers), then you’ll probably find it tough to find ‘the one’.
 So if you do have specific tastes or requirements it’s worth looking for a site that attracts those people.

 4) Have realistic expectations

 Many dating sites claim that they can match the perfect people, and turn chance online encounters into happy coupledom.
 They often match people using mathematical algorithms or personality tests.

 Unfortunately, online dating personality tests are not the best at determining dating success because they are generic evaluations that can apply to almost anyone.
 Also, they cannot predict how someone will react when you meet them offline – or even if you’ll actually fancy them.

 So don’t get your hopes too high.
 Yes, you may meet ‘the one’ in the first week, but it may also take some time to find someone you really click with.
 Don’t, therefore, become disheartened and give up if you don’t meet your perfect partner straight away.